ndimaria/IoT/README.md

 ````
 * Navigate to the IP address of your Raspberry Pi to see the PHP wepbage.
 Note: The `PhpSimpleChart2.php` needs to be in this folder because the web app makes a call to it to create the graph.
 #### 8. Port forward for Google Assistant Voice Commands
 * Port forwarding on every router is different.
-See this link to learn more about how and why to port forward [HowToGeek](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/)
+See this link to learn more about how and why to port forward [HowToGeek](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/).
 * The port that needs to forwarded is 8088 to the IP address of your Raspberry Pi in your home network.
 #### 9. Python Server
-* In the "send_mail_on" and "send_mail_off" methods of `server.py` change the `gmail_user` and `gmail_password` as in step 4
+* In the "send_mail_on" and "send_mail_off" methods of `server.py` change the `gmail_user` and `gmail_password` as in step 4.
-* Run the servery simply running
+* Run the server by simply running the following:
 ````
 python server.py
 ````
 * Now the voice commands with Google Assistant can be tested as well as setting a thermostat temperature within the PHP web application.
-* This server makes it so that the PHP page does not have to be open at all times to have the thermostat work
+* This server makes it so that the PHP page does not have to be open at all times to have the thermostat work.